opsd-io/terraform-module-template/.github/examples/example_of_use/README.md

 # Example title

-Now, you need to initialize terraform.
+To start working with the module, you need to initialize terraform.

 ```shell
 terraform init